For more information on safely operating visit Workplace operations at COVID-19 alert levels

 Importing stock from overseas is a lot more complex than picking up the phone, placing your order and waiting for the goods to arrive.
-There are a lot of factors to consider before you go ahead and place your first import order.
+There's a lot to consider before you go ahead and place your first import order.

-We’ve put together 10 tips to help you decide whether the allure of cheaper prices or better products from overseas is as attractive a proposition as it might appear to be at first glance.
+We’ve put together 10 tips to help you decide whether the allure of cheaper prices or better products from overseas is as good an idea as it might seem at first glance.

 If you’re planning to manufacture a new product, you’ll need to check there is sufficient demand for the end product to warrant importing some of the stock you’ll need.
-If you plan to use imports as a substitute for local suppliers for items already in production, it would be wise to check that current levels of demand are expected to remain the same or increase.
+If you plan to import materials rather than use local suppliers for items already in production, it would be wise to check that current levels of demand are likely to remain the same or increase.
 If demand decreases, you could end up tying up too much of your working capital in import stock that sits on your warehouse shelf.

-You might need to obtain consent from the New Zealand Customs Service (external link) or the Ministry of Primary Industries (external link) , which deal with biosecurity concerns, to import some products.
-You can find a list of prohibited imports on the New Zealand Customs Service website (external link) .
+You might need consent from the New Zealand Customs Service or the Ministry for Primary Industries, which deals with biosecurity concerns, to import some products.

 You’ll need to find out all the costs and charges you’ll need to pay before you place an order with an overseas company.
 These costs could include: